re4nightwing/dependant-drop-down-lists/README.md

-# dependant-drop-down-lists
+# dependent-drop-down-lists
-Each Dependant HTML select/Drop-Down lists created with HTML,PHP,AJAX,BOOTSRAP.
+Each Dependent HTML select/Drop-Down lists created with HTML,PHP,AJAX,BOOTSRAP.
 In here all the data has been takenfrom a database.
 This is the database structure.(dbname:test)<br>
 - test[database]